Jaculabilis/intake/README.md

 }
 ```

 Each key under `action` defines an action that can be taken for the source.
-A minimal `intake.json` must contain a `fetch` action with an `exe`.
-All other configs are optional.

-The `fetch` action is executed by `intake update`.
-All other actions are executable with `intake action`. `intake crontab` will create a crontab entry for each source with a `cron` config defined.
-The value of `cron` is the crontab spec according to which the source should be updated.
+An action must contain `exe` and may contain `args`.
+A source must have a `fetch` action.

+Each key under `env` defines an environment variable that will be set when actions are executed.

+If `cron` is present, it must define a crontab schedule.
+Intake will automatically create crontab entries to update each source according to its cron schedule.

 ## Interface for source programs